 With only a few exceptions, production of broilers (the most efficient converter of feed to meat) has outpaced growth in beef and pork production since 1990, and poultry meat has been the major meat produced and consumed in the United States since the mid-1990s.
 Total domestic per capita beef, pork, and poultry disappearance (a proxy for use) is beginning to increase again after several years of decline that reflected higher feed costs, higher retail prices, and effects of the 2007-09 economic recession.
 Exports of meats and products also continue to be an important source of demand.

-The number of milk cows in the United States generally fell in the 1980s and 1990s, but has generally risen over the past 10 years.
-Milk output has risen more than 60 percent since 1980 and now exceeds 200 billion pounds per year.
+The number of milk cows in the United States generally fell in the 1980s and 1990s but has generally risen since the early 2000s.
+Milk output has risen 70 percent since 1980 and in 2019 exceeded 218 billion pounds per year.
 Genetic developments and technological improvements underlie a pronounced upward trend in milk output per cow.
 Consolidation in the dairy sector also has facilitated efficiency gains in milk production.

-Although prices for agricultural commodities frequently vary from year to year, they have generally moved higher in the past decade.
-In these aggregate measures, nominal prices for crops were up more than 70 percent above their 2005 levels, while those for livestock rose over 75 percent from 2006 to 2014.
-Prices for both crops and livestock fell in 2015, however, as U.S. and global markets responded to higher prices by increasing production.
+Although prices for agricultural commodities frequently vary from year to year, they have generally moved higher since 2000.
+In these aggregate measures, inflation adjusted prices for crops were up more than 38 percent above their 2005 levels, while those for livestock rose over 29 percent from 2006 to 2018.
+Prices for both crops and livestock have fallen since 2014, however, as U.S. and global markets responded to higher prices by increasing production.

-From 2000 to 2014, inflation-adjusted meat prices have reflected slower production growth as meat output responded to lower producer profits due in part to rising feed costs.
+Cattle, hog, and broiler prices have not kept pace with inflation over the past 30 years.
+Inflation-adjusted hog prices have been lower than 1990 prices from 1991 on.
+The highest inflation-adjusted cattle and broiler prices in the past 30 years were in 2014.
+(2014 inflation-adjusted hog prices were the highest they have been in the 21st century.)
+From 2000 to 2014, inflation-adjusted meat prices reflected slower production growth as meat output responded to lower producer profits due in part to rising feed costs.
 Cattle production costs, production, and prices also were affected by poor forage conditions due to lingering droughts over much of the past decade, particularly in the Southern Plains.
-As feed prices softened, however, livestock production rose in 2015, which lowered U.S. livestock prices.
+As feed prices have softened, however, livestock production has risen since 2015, lowering U.S. livestock prices.